matthew-mclaren/cync-lan/README.md

 # cync-lan

 Proof-of-concept LAN controller for CYNC devices.
+This is a modified version of @iburistu great work.
+These changes are what worked for me and my specific RGB Cync lights.

 ## Prerequisites: